Rose O'Neill: Move to New York

 To market her skills to a broader audience, O'Neill moved to New York in 1893; she stopped in Chicago en route to visit the World Columbian Exposition.
 The nuns accompanied her to various publishers to sell work from her portfolio of sixty drawings.
 She was able to sell her drawings to numerous publishing houses and began taking orders for more.
-A four-panel comic strip by O'Neill were featured in a September 19, 1896, issue of Truth magazine, making her the first American woman to publish a comic strip.
+A four-panel comic strip by O'Neill was featured in a September 19, 1896, issue of Truth magazine, making her the first American woman to publish a comic strip.

 While O'Neill was living in New York, her father made a homestead claim on a small tract of land in the Ozarks wilderness of southern Missouri.
 The tract had a "dog-trot" cabin with two log cabins (one was used for eating and the other for sleeping) and a breezeway between.
 A year later when O'Neill visited the land, it had become known as "Bonniebrook".
 During this time O'Neill was experiencing considerable success, having joined the staff of Puck, an American humor magazine, where she was the only female on staff.
 In 1909, she began work drawing advertisements for Jell-O, and contributed illustrations to Harper's and Life magazines.